Real96/Seed_Raid_Bot/README.md

 # Always Remember!
 Sometimes button inputs of your joycons won't work.
 This because the fake controller isn't detached from your Switch.
 So, everytime you want to stop the bot, always press CTRL+C and follow the instructions.
-Bot will detach fake controller and buttons will work correctly.
+The bot will detach the fake controller and buttons will work correctly.

 # Research Filters
 * flawlessiv = 1/2/3/4/5 (number of IVs fixed to 31)